alanchrt/dotfiles/README.md

 $ vagrant up
 ```

-For Vagrant-provisioned dev environments, your host machine home directory will be available inside the VM at `~/host`.
+For Vagrant-provisioned dev environments, your host machine home directory will be available inside the VM at `/host`.
+You can confugre which directory will be synced to `/host` by setting `DEV_VM_SYNCED_FOLDER` on your host machine before running `vagrant up`.

 ### Running against localhost